go-furnace/go-furnace/README.md

 Testing the project for development is simply by executing `make test`.

+## Google Cloud

+Google Cloud integration is a work in progress.
+Expect further update as it continue to be implemented.

 ## Contributions

 Contributions are very welcomed, ideas, questions, remarks, please don't hesitate to submit a ticket.
 On what to do,